ybs294000/SalaryScope/README.md

 The focus of the project is to combine machine learning with an interactive application interface, providing both prediction capabilities and supporting insights for better understanding of salary patterns.

+The application runs in a web browser, making it platform-independent and easily accessible.

 ## Key Features (Quick Overview)

 - Dual machine learning models (Random Forest + XGBoost)